olleharstedt/olleharstedt.github.io/_posts/2024-05-25-report-generating-domain-specific-language-php.markdown

 That would be really cool, but I lack the resources to do a proper report generation interface, and the mega-enterprise third-party softwares available does not hook into our framework very well.

+Some more discussion can be found in [this](https://old.reddit.com/r/ProgrammingLanguages/comments/1cwd5vm/creating_a_report_generating_dsl_understandable/) Reddit thread.

 ## Previous work

 There are lots of DSLs out there, but I found nothing for PHP and report generation.